Riding the Trend or Protecting Profits | Henry Schein Inc. (HSIC)

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at HSIC starting from LASKAWY PHILIP A, who sale 2,889 shares at the price of $62.29 back on Mar 04.
-After this action, LASKAWY PHILIP A now owns 31,156 shares of Henry Schein Inc., valued at $179,956 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at HSIC starting from PALADINO STEVEN, who sale 22,658 shares at the price of $80.62 back on May 07.
+After this action, PALADINO STEVEN now owns 144,615 shares of Henry Schein Inc., valued at $1,826,597 using the latest closing price.

-DERBY DEBORAH, the Director of Henry Schein Inc., purchase 760 shares at $66.22 during a trade that took place back on Feb 24, which means that DERBY DEBORAH is holding 760 shares at $50,327 based on the most recent closing price.
+BENJAMIN GERALD A, the EVP, Chief Admin.
+Officer of Henry Schein Inc., sale 7,227 shares at $82.08 during a trade that took place back on May 07, which means that BENJAMIN GERALD A is holding 114,587 shares at $593,192 based on the most recent closing price.

 Stock Fundamentals for HSIC